Dagt/TradeBot/docs/supported_kinds.md

 | deribit_futures_ws | trades, orderbook, bba, delta |

 This reference aims to keep the UI and CLI documentation aligned with the actual capabilities of each adapter.
+Bybit's public websocket omits funding and open interest streams; use the REST adapter (``bybit_futures``) for those data types.